Peter Arnett: Gulf War

 Beginning in 1981, Arnett worked for CNN for 18 years, ending in 1999.
 During the Gulf War, he became a household name worldwide as the only reporter to have live coverage directly from Baghdad, especially during the first 16 hours.
 His dramatic reports often were accompanied by the sound of air raid sirens blaring and US bombs exploding in the background.
 Together with two other CNN journalists, Bernard Shaw and John Holliman, Arnett brought continuous coverage from Baghdad for the 16 initial intense hours of the war (17 January 1991).
-Although 40 foreign journalists were present at the Al-Rashid Hotel in Baghdad at the time, only CNN possessed the means — a private phone line connected to neighboring Amman, Jordan — to communicate to the outside world.
+Although 40 foreign journalists were present at the Al-Rashid Hotel in Baghdad at the time, only CNN possessed the means — a private phone line connected to neighbouring Amman, Jordan — to communicate to the outside world.
 CNN broadcast Arnett's extended call live for several hours, with a picture of Arnett as video.
 Soon the other journalists left Iraq, including the two CNN colleagues, which left Arnett as the sole remaining reporter.

 His accounts of civilian damage caused by the bombing were not well received by the coalition war administration.
-Its spokesmen had emphasized terms such as "smart bombs" and "surgical precision" in their public statements, in an effort to project keeping civilian casualties would be at a minimum.
+Its spokesmen had emphasised terms such as "smart bombs" and "surgical precision" in their public statements, in an effort to project keeping civilian casualties would be at a minimum.
 White House sources would later attack Arnett, saying that he was being used as a tool for Iraqi disinformation.

 Two weeks into the war, Arnett was able to obtain an exclusive, uncensored interview with Saddam Hussein.
 Due to Arnett's reporting from the "other side", for a period of five weeks, the Gulf War was the first to be broadcast live on TV.

 About halfway through the war, representatives of the CIA approached Arnett.
 They believed that the Iraqi military was operating a high-level communication network from the basement of the Al Rashid Hotel, which is where Arnett and other staff from CNN were staying.
 The CIA wanted him out so the Air Force could bomb the hotel, but Arnett refused.
 He said he had been given a tour of the hotel and denied there was such a facility.

 Interview with Osama Bin Laden

 In March 1997, Arnett of CNN interviewed Osama bin Laden, leader of Al-Qaeda, after Bin Laden declared jihad on the United States.
-Asked by Arnett, "What are your future plans?", Bin Laden said, "You'll see them and hear about them in the media, God willing".
+Asked by Arnett, "What are your future plans?", Bin Laden said, "You'll see them and hear about them in the media, God willing."